 Bailey: I agree.
 Collaboration is the best.
 It’s why I love games and films.

-Ryan: So, that’s stuff I try and do a lot.
+So, that’s stuff I try and do a lot.
 To varying degrees of success.

 Bailey: Very cool!
 Well, thank you so much for talking today and sharing your stories.
 I can’t wait to see more of your work in the future.